 Manage stage: Hootsuite (case study)

-With offices located all over the world, Hootsuite has to manage their content across numerous teams, continents, and time zones.
+With offices located all over the world, Hootsuite has to manage its content across numerous teams, continents, and time zones.
 This made finding, sharing, revising, and distributing content particularly challenging.
 However, through integrations with Adobe creative tools, their content management system (CMS), and their own Hootsuite software, they’ve successfully reduced the back and forth between teams and improved their content management workflows.
 Learn more about the Hootsuite story here.

 Distribute stage: PRADCO Outdoor Brands (case study)